 St. Julian’s and Paceville – where the young never sleeps

 Just about 9km from Valletta, the capital of Malta, will take you to St. Julian’s and Paceville – the place where life happens after 10 pm.
 Possibly the busiest place in the whole island and as well where most tourist flocks their way in for some fun.

-We were in St. Julian’s twice, once during the afternoons on our way to Valletta and second for a night out since Buġibba only have few bars open after 10 pm and are often playing songs from the 60’s.
-We wanted to see the night life in Malta and boy were we not disappointed!
+We were in St. Julian’s twice, once during the afternoons on our way to Valletta and second for a night out since Buġibba only has few bars open after 10 pm and are often playing songs from the 60’s.
+We wanted to see the nightlife in Malta and boy were we not disappointed!